appacitive/builder-docs/server/ios/samples/todo/index.md

 #### 3.2.
 Integrating the iOS SDK

 First thing we need to do is integrate the Appacitive iOS SDK into our project.
-There are two methods to do that and the instructions can be found [here](http://devcenter.appacitive.com/ios/getting-started/installation/).
-For the sake of convenience, we will use the first method.
-Download the latest version of the SDK framework bundle from the link provided on the [Appacitive DevCenter](http://devcenter.appacitive.com/ios/downloads/) and extract the framework bundle from the zip archive.
+You can checkout the [installation](http://devcenter.appacitive.com/ios/getting-started/installation/) page to find out how, if you already haven't done that.

-Open the Xcode project, drag the `Appacitive.framework` bundle  into the `Frameworks` group in the project navigator.
+In short, you can download the *Appacitive.framework* file and drag it  into the `Frameworks` group in the project navigator.

 Now open the AppDelegate.m file, add an import statement `#import <Appacitive/AppacitiveSDK.h>` to import the AppacitiveSDK and add the following line in the `application:didLaunchWithOptions:` method.

 ```objectivec
 [Appacitive registerAPIKey:@"YOUR_API_KEY" useLiveEnvironment:NO];